When is Assortment Optimization Optimal?: Introduction

-\subsection{Further Related Work}
+Like our work, papers in this area \citep[see][]{schummer2007mechanism} design mechanisms that elicit ordinal preferences from agents to allocate a (randomized) outcome, and our randomized ordinal incentive-compatibility constraint is inherited from this area (originally appearing in \citet{gibbard1977manipulation}).
+However, a main difference in our problem is that the benefit to the designer from each outcome $j$ is given by the explicit value $r_j$, whereas in these problems the designer seeks a socially beneficial outcome whose desirability depends on the preferences of the agents.
+These problems only have tension when there are multiple agents, who disagree on the best global outcome or want the same resource for themselves.
+By contrast, our problem has \textit{tension even for a single agent}, due to the selfish designer with unaligned interests.
+To the best of our knowledge, our single-agent problem has no analogue in this area.

-Optimization of allocation mechanisms has been studied extensively in papers about school choice \citep{ashlagi2014improving,ashlagi2016optimal,bodoh2020optimizing,feigenbaum2020dynamic,shi2021optimal}.
-Aside from the single vs.\ multiple agent difference emphasized in \Cref{sec:mechDesignWoMoney}, these papers also differ from ours in that they focus on optimizing over policy levers available in the school choice application, instead of the mechanism itself (which is fixed to a student-proposing variant of DA).
-We should mention that \citet{shi2021optimal} also connects assortment optimization with mechanism design, using it as a \textit{subroutine} for optimizing student priorities.
-Another relevant point is that he proposes a definition of cardinal utility for Markov Chain choice models, which could be used to formulate alternate IC constraints in our problem.
+Much of the papers in this area also differ from ours in that they seek mechanisms with desirable properties (e.g.\ Pareto-efficiency, stability, non-dictatorialness, non-bossiness) without optimizing an objective.
+Our paper complements a growing literature on applying optimization to matching markets \citep{ashlagi2014improving,arnosti2015lottery,ashlagi2016optimal,bodoh2020optimizing,feigenbaum2020dynamic,celebi2020priority,shi2021optimal} that designs policy levers often motivated by the application of school choice.
+Although this literature does optimization with a Bayesian prior, it again differs in that there are multiple (in fact usually a continuum of) agents who desire the same resource.
+We mention that \citet{shi2021optimal} also connects assortment optimization to mechanism design, using it as a subroutine for optimizing student priorities.
+Finally, we should note that optimization of mechanisms without money nor a prior can also be studied, under the framework of \citet{procaccia2013approximate}.

+\subsubsection{Further related work.}

-Connections between assortment optimization and mechanism design have also been previously made in \cite{ma2020revenue}.
+Connections between assortment optimization and mechanism design have also been previously made by \cite{ma2020revenue}.
 However, he focuses solely on deterministic mechanisms, in which case the single-buyer problem is equivalent to assortment optimization, and the non-triviality comes from having multiple buyers in a \textit{service-constrained} environment (as introduced in \citet{alaei2013simple}).
 By contrast, we focus on a single buyer and randomized mechanisms, which to our surprise, has not been studied until now.
 Other papers that introduce incentive constraints to assortment optimization include \citet{saban2021procurement,balseiro2021incentive}.
-These papers study different problems, in which there is private information held by the supply side.
+They study different problems, in which private information is held by the supply side.